l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 <SNIP>
 ```

 Perfect!
 We found a gadget which pops a value from the stack into the RDI register.
-We also note the `ret` gadget which we will need to solve the MOVAPS issue.
+We also note the address of the `ret` gadget, which we will need to solve the MOVAPS issue.

 All in all, To create the exploit we will need: